 The notes, according to fragrantica.com are orange, neroli, bergamot, lemon, patchouli, lavender, jasmine, sandalwood and oakmoss.
-My bottle is older (long and ribbed in the cross-weave box) and obviously has the good stuff in it, but various spraying from the current testers at Saks and Bergdorf smelled really good.
+My bottle is older (batch code number dates it to the year 2000, pre-IFRA) and obviously has the good stuff in it, but various spraying from the current testers at Saks and Bergdorf smelled really good.
 I guess that as an eau de cologne the concentration was too low from the start and didn't require too serious a tinkering.

 The thing that gets me about Eau de Cologne du Coq is an unmistakable animalic honey note.
 There's none of that listed and I need to really douse myself with the fragrance (which you're supposed to do anyway, this being a cologne and all), but it's there, it even lingers in the room after I leave it, and it's so sexy and beautiful and ferocious I want to bathe in it.

 Longevity is meh.
 I see no point in wearing this Guerlain as my scent of the day because it's more like a three hour thrill, not ideal when you're out and about and doing your thing all day long.
 That's why they invented Shalimar Light, the 20 hour wonder.
 I wear Eau de Cologne du Coq to bed on a summer night.
 I have the best smelling pillows in the universe.